jeremybrooks/Photoshop-Button-Designs/README.md

 # Photoshop-Button-Designs

 Photoshop document and helper script for making buttons in Photoshop.
+By "buttons" I mean physical objects that you pin to a jacket, not things on a web site.

 As is, it will create 20 1.25" buttons on a single 8.5" x 11" page.
 Feel free to modify the script for different sizes of buttons or paper sizes, or whatever.